 With winds of 195 mph and gusts up to 235 mph, Super Typhoon Haiyan (known locally as Yolanda), which struck the Philippines Nov.
 7, 2013, is reported to be the largest storm ever recorded, surpassing Hurricane Camille in 1969.

 When the typhoon hit, ShelterBox Response Teams were already working in the Philippines, responding to an earthquake that struck in October 2013.
-ShelterBox has assisted thousands of families, delivering tented shelter and other vital items such as water filters and mosquito nets.
+To date, ShelterBox has assisted more than 7,000 families, delivering tented shelter and other vital items such as water filters and mosquito nets.

 To get the latest updates, follow us on Facebook and Twitter (@shelterboxus).

 - ShelterBox Response Teams focused efforts on impacted families in hard-to-reach areas in and around Bohol, Cebu city, the Bantayan islands and Leyte islands.